Dr. Vitaliy Krylyuk, ACEP Liaison for Ukraine, and his colleague Dr. Ivan Kuzminsky, also ACEP Liaison for Ukraine, have confirmed the 2020 itinerary.

-Dr. Vitaliy Krylyuk, ACEP Liaison for Ukraine, will be joining me at ACEP 2019 and our ACEP Ambassador Meeting.
+Dr. Vitaliy Krylyuk, ACEP Liaison for Ukraine, will be joining me at ACEP 2019 (in Denver October 25-November 1) and our annual ACEP Ambassador Meeting.
 It will be great to collaborate and share again with Vitaliy, as we also begin to plan for the ACEP Ambassador Team and Trip to Ukraine in 2020.

 In Uzhorod we had lectures after the opening ceremonies, with Dr. Vitaliy Krylyuk leading it all.
 Vitaliy is Ukraine’s ACEP Liaison.
 Accompanying me was fellow lecturer Dr. Magnus Simonsson of Sweden; photos and clips of Ambulances arriving from all over Ukraine and from Romania and Slovakia and Lithuania and two of the many mock scenarios at which they are graded in this EMS Competition